 The valuation compares the assets of the scheme to the estimated cost of the benefits that have been earned, known as liabilities.
 If the assets are less than the liabilities then a recovery plan needs to be agreed to provide additional contributions from participating employers.

 The valuation involves assessing the employer covenant, the financial support provided to the scheme by the participating employers, which is an important factor in determining the assumptions used in the calculation of the liabilities.
 TPT Retirement Solutions works closely with the Employer Committee (EC) during the valuation to discuss employer covenant, the assumptions and the recovery plan, where applicable.
 More information about the EC is available here.

-The 2017 valuation is due to start later this year and further information will be posted on this page as the valuation progresses.
+The 2017 valuation is now in progress and further information will be posted on this page as the valuation progresses.